jiin-kim109/laravel-sanitizer/README.md

 # Laravel Deep Sanitizer

-Note that this is just a fort of `arondeparon/laravel-request-sanitizer`, and I gave a little modification.
-Added additional sanitizer classes to handle more complex format of JSON payloads input.
+This repository is originated from `arondeparon/laravel-request-sanitizer`.
+I gave a little change for my own use.
+Extra sanitizer classes are to handle more JSON payload formats.

 Please check the original repo (https://github.com/ArondeParon/laravel-request-sanitizer/blob/main/README.md).

-## Sanitize nested JSON objects
+## Sanitize a nested JSON object

 ```php
 class StoreCustomerInformationRequest extends FormRequest